 Several federal laws pertain to aircraft noise and noise-compatible land use impacts including the Noise Control Act of 1972, Aviation Safety and Noise Abatement Act of 1979, Airport and Airway Improvement Act of 1982, and Airport Noise and Capacity Act of 1990.
 These laws and regulations provide a basis for the local development of airport plans, an analysis of potential impacts from airport development, and land use compatibility policies.
 The FAA has determined that the cumulative aircraft noise exposure experienced by individuals must be evaluated in terms of the yearly Day-Night Average Sound Level (DNL) metric.33 Sound levels (decibels [dB]) reported in this EA are expressed in A-weighted decibels (dBA), which filter sound to reduce the effect of very low and very high frequency sounds, much as the human ear filters sound frequencies.
 DNL represents the noise level over a 24-hour period and includes penalties to account for the increased sensitivity to noise events that occur during nighttime periods by applying a DNL 10-dB penalty during the hours of 10:00 p.m. to 7:00 a.m.
 DNL is employed to describe existing and predicted noise exposure in communities in airport environs, based on the average daily operations over the year and the average annual operational conditions at an airport.
-Methodology for the development of aircraft noise contours is provided in Appendix B.
+Methodology for the development of aircraft noise contours is provided in Appendix B. Regulations concerning Airport Noise Compatibility Planning are set forth in 14 CFR Part 150, which applies to "public use airports" as defined in section 47102(17) of 49 USC.34 FAA approved the Lanai Airport Noise Compatibility Program in accordance with 14 CFR Part 150 on November 27, 2000.35

-The existing noise environment in and around the project Study Area is dominated by noise from Airportrelated activities, including roadway use and aircraft taxiing, taking off, and landing at the Airport.
+The existing noise environment in and around the project Study Area is dominated by noise from Airport-related activities, including roadway use and aircraft taxiing, taking off, and landing at the Airport.
 The nearest noise-sensitive areas to the project Study Area are located in Lanai City, approximately 2 miles to the northeast of the Airport.
-The existing DNL 65 dB contour is contained to on-Airport property and does not encompass any noise sensitive land uses.
-An existing conditions (2016) noise exposure map was developed and is shown on Figure 3-3.
+The existing DNL 65 dB contour is contained to on-Airport property and does